psychicEgg/EDHM/README.md

 https://youtu.be/jpIN0xNO044

 -------------------------------------------------------------------------
-EDHM-UI (now compatible with v1.41 of EDHM)
+EDHM-UI (requires update for EDHM v1.5)

-CMDR Blue Mystic is working on the GUI:
+CMDR Blue Mystic is working on the GUI

-[may require a small bug fix.
-Will restore link when it's confirmed fixed]